June 2024 South African storm complex

-On 1-5 June 2024, a large storm system produced severely heavy rainfall and winds along the Eastern coast of South Africa, striking several municipalities in the Eastern Cape and KwaZulu-Natal provinces.
-The storm produced two tornadoes in Newcastle and Utrecht, with the more intense tornado striking oThongathi.
+On 1–5 June 2024, a large storm system produced severely heavy rainfall and winds along the Eastern coast of South Africa, striking several municipalities in the Eastern Cape and KwaZulu-Natal provinces.
+The storm produced two tornadoes in Newcastle and Utrecht, with the more intense tornado striking oThongathi rated by the weather service at EF-3.

 Background

-On 1 June 2024, South African Weather Service reported that South Africa was going under a cut-off low pressure system, which occurs when a low pressure system detaches from a jet stream.
+On 1 June 2024, South African Weather Service reported that South Africa was going under a cut-off low, which occurs when a low pressure system detaches from a jet stream.
 The agency predicted that it would stall over the Eastern coast of South Africa area for several days and produce heavy rain, severe winds, and a cold snap with the potential for hail.

 On the same day, The South African Weather Service issued a Yellow Level 6 warning in areas of the Western Cape, KwaZulu-Natal, Northern Cape and Eastern Cape provinces, where they predicted flooding, snowfall, hail, and strong winds would occur.